Víctor Cabrera (Chilean footballer)

-Víctor Hugo Cabrera Sánchez (born 9 November 1957) is a Chilean former footballer.

-He has been one of the most prolific goalscorers in Chilean football history.
+Víctor Hugo Cabrera Sánchez (9 November 1957 – c.
+2 April 2026) was a Chilean footballer.
+A forward, he was one of the most prolific goalscorers in Chilean football history.

 International career

-He was part of a Chile squad which was called Selección Joven (young squad), with Luis Santibáñez as the team coach, that was preparing for the 1982 FIFA World Cup.
+Cabrera was part of a Chile squad which was called Selección Joven (young squad), with Luis Santibáñez as the team coach, that was preparing for the 1982 FIFA World Cup.

-Personal life
+Personal life and death

-He is better known by his nickname Pititore: a fusion between Pituco, a Chilean way of referring to people from the aristocracy, and Cantatore, the surname of the football coach Vicente, who was well-known at the time.
+Cabrera was better known by his nickname Pititore: a fusion between Pituco, a Chilean way of referring to people from the aristocracy, and Cantatore, the surname of the football coach Vicente, who was well-known at the time.
 The nickname was born when Cabrera worked as a cleaner for wealthy women – "viejas pitucas" according to him – and used to sing (cantar in Spanish), turning the word cantar into Cantatore.